-Although the Refuge was closed due to the partial government shut down, and we've had to overcome several obstacles caused by Hurricane Michael,
+Although the Refuge was closed in 2018 due to the partial government shut down, and we've had to overcome several obstacles caused by Hurricane Michael,

 70% of the island was subject to overwash from the 17' plus storm surge

 We lost both composting toilets, a dock, a floating dock and boat shed, plus some vehicles and equipment

 The three primary roads used on wagon tours were all impassable due to water intrusion, wash-out, fallen trees and storm debris

 The 2020 Wagon Tour and Guided Walk calendar is open through May 1 2020

 *Due to increased demand, many of the 2020 tours are full.
 We do not keep a wait list, but if you choose, you can come to the Indian Pass Boat Ramp at 8:15 AM EASTERN on the day of the tour.
 If there are any cancellations or no shows, people will be allowed on the tour on a first come-first served basis.

 Thank you for your interest in the Refuge and we hope you'll visit soon.